Harshal-0412/Company_bankruptcy_prediction_using_ML/README.md

 ## Dataset
 the dataset is taken from the kaggle
-"Company Bankruptcy Prediction"
+### *Company Bankruptcy Prediction*
 Bankruptcy data from the Taiwan Economic Journal for the years 1999–2009

-this is the link "[https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction]"
+this is the link [https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction]

 ## language used
 Python